 There was such a difference between the way he behaved and the way he thought he should behave.
 He longed for composure and stability; instead he was anxious and volatile.
 Charles gave me some twenty drawings over the years, two of which were self-portraits.
 One morning he drew a picture of himself sitting stiffly in a chair—hands on his knees, mouth turned down, eyes looking straight ahead.
 “Stay sit down chair” was written in the margin.
 “Behave.”
 To the right was a small picture of the client van.
 “No more fight on van.
 Stop!”

 The second portrait was a close-up of his face, with arrows coming from his mouth, beside which he wrote, “I deep breath.
 I go air outside.”
-Nearby were other reminders he gave himself constantly—reminders he heard from supervisors, but that ran counter to all his impulses: “I keep clam down.
+Nearby were other reminders he gave himself constantly—reminders he heard from supervisors and teachers, but that ran counter to all his impulses: “I keep clam down.
 Cool down.
 I take it easy.
 I feel better.
 Stay relax.”
 The picture was titled “Charles Garr by youself” and was addressed to Gleen.
 At the bottom it posed an unanswered question: “I keep happy?”
 Charles’s self-portraits—like everything else he drew, wrote, said, did—manifested the relentless turmoil he felt unable to contain and barely able to express.